infotroph/efrhizo/efrhizo-log.md

 I vaguely remember messages like this when I first installed ggplot 2.0.0 and was still running a version of Rstan that had been built against an earlier version.
 Tried switching from R 3.2.0 to R 3.2.3 by updating the `module load` call in Torque script, but Stan is not installed for 3.2.3.
 Will email David Slater and ask to get all new versions set up in R 3.2.3 (need to check which versions of what I need).

 Bigger problem: I coerced the runname to numeric, so all six runs overwrite each other as "NA.Rdata".
 Gah!
 Removed as.numeric around runname in mix_crop_tube_depth.R.

+Removed project name (`#PBS -A rhizotron`) from Torque scripts -- Biocluster docs say it needs to match a project name you have on file, all mine were set to "rhizotron" but are changed in the records to "black11" because that's the default for me.
+I'll let it stay default for now.